 FBCS believes in creating rigorous, relevant classroom experiences for you.
-By completing collaborative project-infused assignments and assessments around real-life experiences and in-depth explorations into the different subjects, you will find yourself well-prepared for life beyond high school.
+By completing collaborative project-infused assignments and assessments around real-life experiences and in-depth explorations into different subjects, you will be well-prepared for life beyond high school.
 In addition to this, you are encouraged to participate in Dual College Credit classes when you are ready.
-By taking a college course at FBCHS, you will have additional support as well develop important skills allowing you to be feel more comfortable and experience success at the college level.
+By taking a college course at FBCHS, you will have additional support as well as develop important skills allowing you to feel more comfortable and experience success at the college level.

 While attending FBCHS, you will enjoy the small school atmosphere.
-Our small class sizes allow for teachers to be more available to help you when necessary, and these teachers will get to know you as a person, not just a number or just a "student".
+Our small class sizes allow teachers to be more available to help you when necessary, and these teachers will get to know you as a person, not just a number or just a "student".
 Also, the small school community allows for an atmosphere of respect for all community members and property.

-This handbook will help guide your understanding of the operations and expectations of the school.
+This handbook will help guide your understanding of the school's operations and expectations.
 Please read it carefully.
 If you have any questions during the school year, please ask.
-FBCS staff, teachers, advisory leaders, and we are here to help you have the best year possible.
+FBCS staff, teachers, advisory leaders, and are here to help you have the best year possible.

-Have a wonderful year full of learning and fun,
+Have a wonderful year full of learning and fun!

-Mary Jensen, Executive Director Eric Fulgenzi, Principal Misty Rains, Assistant Principal
+Mary Jensen, Executive Director Misty Rains, Principal